Bobby Wagner is still a free agent, but don’t expect the Seahawks to re-sign him

 The Seahawks, of course, could also use one of their eight picks on a linebacker, with Barton and Ben Burr-Kirven — who projects as the top backup at either or both spots assuming he makes a full recovery from a knee injury that caused him to miss the 2021 season — entering the final years of their rookie contracts.

-As for Wagner, Schneider reiterated Tuesday that he wished he had communicated more clearly with Wagner about his release — Wagner took to Twitter to say that he found out from others that he had been released before being told by the team — while making clear that for now, the Seahawks are moving on.
+As for Wagner, Schneider reiterated Tuesday that he wished he had communicated more clearly with Wagner about his release — Wagner took to Twitter to say that he found out from others that he had been released before being told by the team — while making clear that, for now, the Seahawks are moving on.

 “I wish I would’ve handled things a little bit better with the communication and all that,” Schneider said.
 “I have so much respect for him.
 But he’s got to find his way.”